fekie/Personal-Finance-Database/README.md

 Setup:

     Edit the json to include your asset types.
-    Edit the json to change the database path.
+    Edit the json to change the database path

 Usage: